corvus-dotnet/Corvus.Globbing/README.md

 // There can't be more tokens than there are characters the glob pattern, so we allocate an array at least that long.
 Span<GlobToken> tokenizedGlob = stackalloc GlobToken[pattern.Length];
-int tokenCount = Corvus.Globbing.GlobTokenizer.Tokenize(this.Pattern, ref tokenizedGlob);
+int tokenCount = Corvus.Globbing.GlobTokenizer.Tokenize(pattern, ref tokenizedGlob);
 // And then slice off the number of tokens we actually used ReadOnlySpan<GlobToken> glob = tokenizedGlob.Slice(0, tokenCount);